finale-lua/luaosutils/README.md

 - Rename `download_url` functions as `get`, but maintain `download_url` functions as aliases.
 - Windows version of `menu.find_item` now skips '&' on the search string as well as the menu item strings.
 - Prebuilt binaries compiled with Lua 5.4
+- Added a trusted code variable that prevents code from running certain functions if the code isn't trusted.
+(This is used by embedded environments such as the Finale Lua plugin.)
+- Added `launch_website` to the `internet` namespace.

 2.1.1